smchugg16/StepsDataProject/README.md

 ## Methodology

+- **Data Retrieval:**
-- Data Retrieval: [My steps Data](https://github.com/smchugg16/StepsDataProject/blob/main/StepsDataJuly2025.xlsx) was collected from the Apple Health app on my iPhone.
+  [My steps Data](https://github.com/smchugg16/StepsDataProject/blob/main/StepsDataJuly2025.xlsx) was collected from the Apple Health app on my iPhone.
 Weather data was pulled from [Weather Underground](https://www.wunderground.com/) and combined with the Apple Health data in a master data sheet using Excel.
 Additional variables included:
--    high and low temperature (°F)
+  - High and low temperature (°F)
--    precipitation levels (in inches)
+  - Precipitation levels (in inches)
--    general weather conditions for each date
+  - General weather conditions for each date

+- **Visualization:**
-- Visualization: The dataset was imported into Tableau to create visualizations to showcase and interpret my own Personal Activity.
+  The dataset was imported into Tableau to create visualizations that showcase and interpret my Personal Activity.
 These included:
   - Total number of steps
   - Average steps per day
   - Most active month (by average daily steps)
   - Monthly average step count (line graph)
   - Relationship between weather type and step count (box-and-whisker plot)
   - Average activity by day of the week (bar chart)
   - Correlation between high temperature and step count (scatter plot + regression line)

 ## Dashboard